Restoring a Scout II: A Step-by-Step Guide

 1) In January of 2024, I started assessing the condition of several Scout II SUVs – (Black 1 ’76) (Black 2 ’72) (Yellow ’76) (Red ’79)

-2) I ended up purchasing the ’72 Model Scout II with minimal rust.
-I added front disc brakes, power steering, and a few other upgrades.
+2) I ended up purchasing the ’72 Model Scout II with “minimal” rust.
+I want to add front disc brakes, power steering, and a few other upgrades.

 Create a Budget: Based on your assessment, outline a budget.
 Restoration can be costly, and unexpected expenses often arise, so include a contingency fund.